WebGL 02: "Movement and Color"

 }

-With all the helper functions above, the setup is still fairly long but not awful.
+With all the helper functions above, the setup is relatively painless:

 const canvas = document.getElementById('demo-canvas');